ketpain/BAR-Keybinder/README.md

 - To run the app, just run the .exe like any normal program if you download it from the releases page.

 # Disclaimer
 - I do not intend to maintain this at all.
-It is mostly just for convenience for my friends and I, since chaning keybinds is quite a hassle currently.
+It is mostly just for convenience for my friends and I, since changing keybinds is quite a hassle currently.

 ## Quick Start (Windows)
 - Install Python and dependencies: